 Auster and Wang also balance vulnerability and strength when Cyrus tells Rasheed how he lost his hand.
 To begin with, Cyrus has a metal hook that makes his seem dangerous and machine-like, yet the guilt and torment he describes in this scene reveals a deep sadness below the surface.
 There is emotion within this scene, as with the others, but it maintains a strength and literal edge to it.
 The same duality is seen at the end of the movie when another highly emotional scene occurs.
 Rasheed, through the goading of Paul and Auggie, reveals that he is in fact Cyrus' son.
 There is a floodgate of emotion and sadness and joy that is tempered, or heightened in some ways, by an actual fist fight.
 Something is released here that goes beyond emotion, yet maintains it within a distinct masculine space.
 There is complex union here of love, honesty, and relief on one level, yet physical confrontation on the other.

 This works as a great metaphor for the film because it reveals the constant shifting between kind deeds of giving and generosity and darker deeds of deception and even violence.
 One deed becomes linked and even dependent upon the other.
-A petty theft leads to Auggie performing a kind deed for an elderly woman, which leads to him stealing a camera, which leads to him feeling guilty, which leads to him beginning his "life's work" which, when seen by Paul, leads to his healing allowing him to write again.
-Wang and Auster's Smoke is about more than just masculine friendship, but friendship does remain a core theme.
-The film's depiction of it is especially interesting, in that for the friendship to maintain itself, intimacy and distance must occur simultaneously as well as misdeeds and kindness being intertwined and even leading to this intimacy.
+A petty theft leads to Auggie performing a kind deed for an elderly woman, which leads to him stealing a camera, which leads to him feeling guilty, which leads to him beginning his "life's work" or project which, when seen by Paul, leads to his healing allowing him to write again.
+Wang and Auster present a complex tale where misdeeds and kindness are intertwined.